MediaTek-Labs/mt3620_m4_software/README.md

 ### Description
 This repository maintains the MT3620 M4 driver and real-time application sample code, which divided into the following directories:
 * **MT3620_M4_BSP/**
-    * This folder includes the CMSIS-Core APIs and the configuration of interrupt vector table.
+    * This folder includes the CMSIS-Core APIs and the configuration of the interrupt vector table.
     * Current BSP supports **Bare Metal** and **FreeRTOS**.
 * **MT3620_M4_Driver/**
     * The MT3620 M4 driver provides the APIs to access the peripheral interfaces, ex GPIO / SPI / I2S / I2C / UART...
     * This driver could be divided into two layers
-        * Upper layer: **M-HAL** (MediaTek Hardware AbstractionLayer), which provides high-level API to real-time application.
+        * Upper layer: **M-HAL** (MediaTek Hardware AbstractionLayer), which provides the high-level API to the real-time application.
         * Lower layer: **HDL** (Hardware Driving Layer), which handles the low-level hardware control.
 * **MT3620_M4_Sample_Code/**
-    * This is the executable CMake project sample code which utilizes the M-HAL APIs to access the peripheral interfaces.
+    * This is the executable CMake project sample code that utilizes the OS_HAL APIs to access the peripheral interfaces.
     * Both **Bare Metal** and **FreeRTOS** sample code are included.

 Please refer to the **[MT3620 M4 API Reference Manual](https://support.mediatek.com/AzureSphere/mt3620/M4_API_Reference_Manual)** for the detailed API description.